basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Cascading-Writes.md

 ### Usage

 Riak Enterprise Cascading Writes can be enabled and disabled through the `riak-repl` command.
-Please see the TODO: Version 3 Operations guide for more information.
+Please see the Version 3 Operations guide for more information.

 To show current setting: